-Life Management

-This course helps the student develop the abilities, skills and attitudes needed in planning and managing for todays living.
+Life Management 3.0 hours lecture Grading: letter grade or credit/no credit This course helps the student develop the abilities, skills and attitudes needed in planning and managing for todays living.
 Topics include decision-making, time management, energy conservation and dealing with change.

-FACS 211A
+FACS 211A 3.0 units

-College & Career Opportunities for Women
+College & Career Opportunities for Women 3.0 hours lecture